ACT Test 2025: Registration, Exam Dates & Centres, Fees, Eligibility, Results

 Thus, those who are willing to pay will have to submit an additional fee for ACT date shifting request and apply or register in accordance with new instructions and details.
 It is always advised that applicants check the ACT exam dates prior to their registrations to avoid last-minute confusions and alterations.

-International students must register for ACT online only through the official website.
-The ACT application requires student's personal information
+International students must register for the ACT exam online only through their "My ACT" official account.
+The ACT application requires students' personal information and can be registered by following the steps given below.

-The ACT registrations are online and students are required to fill out the online application form with the following instructions and details:
+The ACT registrations from Indian and other non-US students are accepted online.
+Students are required to fill out the online application form as per the following instructions and details:

 • If you plan to test at the designated Indian test centres, sign up online by creating an ACT Web account.